hwang2006/distributed-training-on-supercomputer-using-lightning/README.md

 ```

 ## Installing Pytorch Lightning
-Now you are ready to build Horovod as a conda virtual environment:
+Now you are ready to build a conda "lightning" virtual environment:
 1. load modules:
 ```
 module load gcc/10.2.0 cuda/11.7